medieval-source-book/medieval-source-book.github.io/texts/fesneau_agricola_oh_how_troubles_me.md

 sdr: https://purl.stanford.edu/cr338fw5858
 image: /assets/img/text/fesneau_agricola_oh_how_troubles_me.png
 thumb: /assets/img/text/fesneau_agricola_oh_how_troubles_me-thumb.png
-imagesource: "British Library MS King's 322 f.1 [Public Domain]"
+imagesource: "British Library MS King’s 322 f.1 [Public Domain]"
 ---
 <h1>Introduction to the Text</h1>
 <p>This fifteenth-century love song is a virelai for three voices.
 Although it draws on a common theme for French songs of this period—the heartache of someone whose lover is absent—it is somewhat unusual that it is written from a woman’s perspective.</p>